How to Clean Your Kitchen Sponge

 When should you just toss your sponge?

 If your sponge starts to develop an odor, it’s time to get rid of it.
 Even slightly smelly sponges should be disposed of.
 “If you can smell an odor then it’s contaminated,” Costello confirms.
-Here’s a good guide for knowing when to replace a sponge.

 Are there alternatives to a sponge?